solana-foundation/gill/packages/gill/README.md

 // log this message if the "debug" or above log level is enabled debug("custom message", "debug");

+// log this message if the "warn" or above log level is enabled debug("custom message", "warn");

+// log this message if the "warn" or above log level is enabled debug("custom message", "warn");
 ```

 ## Program clients